russellgoldman/NewHacks_ReactNativeWorkshop/README.md

         - Expo
 - *Poll Quiz in Slack*

-## React Basics - 5 minutes
+## React Basics - 10 minutes
 - What is React?
 Why is it better than standard HTML / CSS / JavaScript?
 - Components
-    - Class Components vs Functional Components
+    - Class Components
         - The *this* keyword
+    - Functional / Presentational Components
 - State
     - Why State?
     - How to mutate (change) it
+        - setState (Class Components)
+        - useState Hook (Functional Components)
+    - Re-rendering Components with changes to State
 - Props
     - Why Props?
     - How to pass them to other components
 - Callback Functions and Context Binding
+- Lifecycle Methods
+    - What do they do?
+    - Commonly used Lifecycle Methods
+        - render()
+        - constructor()
+        - componentDidMount()
+        - componentDidUpdate()
+        - componentDidUnmount()
 - *Poll Quiz in Slack*

 ## Styling Basics - 5 minutes